michaeltieso/custom-site-template/README.md

-# VVV Custom site template
+# VVV WooCommerce Template
-For when you just need a simple dev site
+For when you just need a simple WooCommerce dev site.

 ## Overview
 This template will allow you to create a WordPress dev environment using only `vvv-custom.yml`.